bmth-arg-wiki/bmth-arg-wiki.github.io/index.md

 [Twitter](https://x.com/bmthofficial), [YouTube](https://www.youtube.com/@BMTHOfficialVEVO), [Facebook](https://www.facebook.com/bmthofficial/)
 and [Discord](https://discord.com/invite/bmthofficial).
 We include some of these posts in the various articles where relevant.

-Some [other webpages](pages/other-webpages) have also been linked or are theorized to link to this ARG, they are discussed in their own article.
+Some [other webpages](pages/other-webpages) have also been linked or are theorised to link to this ARG, they are discussed in their own article.
 This includes the secret [genxsis.faith](https://genxsis.faith) cult website, the [Mantra](https://joinmantra.org) website and [dungeoncrawl33r](https://dungeoncrawl33r.com), which some barcodes on the posters point to.